pytorch/serve/test/data_file_config.md

-The following are the properties to be included in inference_data.json for adding a new test case.
+Use following properties to add inference test case in inference_data.json

 Mandatory properties
 ----